realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 Incident commander (incident controller): The person who needs to look at the big picture and decide what's the best use of the available resources

 Pointers: The variables that store memory addresses

+Postmortems: Documents that describe details of incidents to learn from mistakes